AninditaBasu/_alfaaz_/README.md

 -  The code for Nastalikh to Devanagari phonetic transliteration is based on [Shan Ali Khan's](https://twitter.com/itsShanKhan) script posted on [Medium](https://medium.com/@itsShanKhan/transliterate-urdu-to-roman-urdu-in-python-614953b1a4d5).
 -  Word meanings are, in the first instance, from Oxford Dictionaries.
 If no meaning is found, the fallback dictionaries are the Urdu dictionaries hosted at the [Digital South Asia Library](http://dsal.uchicago.edu/dictionaries/) by the University of Chicago.
-- For the stories, songs are from Mirza Ghalib's verses (out of copyright) and from Hindi films (used here under Fair Use policy).
+- For the stories, songs are from Mirza Ghalib's verses (out of copyright) and from Hindi films (used here under Fair Use Policy).

 ## License